Strategies for Handling Returns for eCommerce Shops

-When focusing on growth, most e-commerce merchants think about shipping as a way of delivering goods to the customers.
-Reverse logistics – or returns, as they are known to most businesses, are an typically an afterthought.
+When focusing on growth, most ecommerce merchants think about shipping as a way of delivering goods to te customers.
+Reverse logistics – or returns, as they are known to most businesses, are typically an afterthought.
 However for your customer, it is very important – 88% of customers review the return policy, and 66% do so before purchasing.

 ecommerce returns chart